Parts of ill-fated PK-661 to be sent abroad for investigation

-ISLAMABAD: The authorities have decided that the remaining parts of Pakistan International Airlines (PIA) ill-fated plane PK-661, also known as ATR-42, will be sent abroad for investigation.
+ISLAMABAD: The authorities have decided that the remaining parts of Pakistan International Airlines (PIA) ill-fated plane PK-661, also known as ATR-42, will be sent abroad for probe.

 According to details, the parts will be dispatched to Canada and France in two days.
 Furthermore, parts of ATR-42 are also being examined by the maker of this aircraft.